jiforcen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image5]

+The seventh signals from the web have good conditions of brightnes, contrast and without oclusions.
+Only small changes in brightness are in images like the stop signal, which have bit more light in the bottom.
+So is expected to obtain good results in the model´s prediction in all the signals.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 The code for making predictions on my final model is located cell 22 of the Ipython notebook.